jphapppy/BSE_Template_Portfolio/index.md

 # Modification 1

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x4km8omDQBc?si=jzDNtt75-EbsKW5w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 For my modifications, I added voice recognition, Gemini, and text to speech saying Gemini's response.
 The biggest challenge happened when the TTS was not working.
 It turns out it was trying to use a voice that wasn't supported but I installed espeak-ng and finally got the TTS to work.
 Another problem I faced happened when the TTS was not coming out the headphone jack even though I had it plugged in.
 This was a simple fix in the Pi settings.
+I used the voice recognition for hands free image capturing and image sending, so it would be more convient.
+Most of the code stays the same, it still is able to capture an image and upload it.
+However, now there is a while loop constantly running and picking up audio from my mic.
+If it detects a keyword, such as "terminate," "send," or "upload," the respective commands will happen.
+"Terminate" stops the program.
+"Send" send the most recent "file.png" to gemini.
+"Upload" takes a picture, overwrites "file.png," and sends it to google drive.
+The code also speaks gemini's response using TTS.
+The text to speech would speak Gemini's response so the user wouldn't have to look in the terminal.

+# Final Milestone

 # Code
 ```c++